soapbox-pub/rebased/docs/admin/updating.md

 3. Run `mix deps.get`.
 This pulls in any new dependencies.
 4. Stop the Pleroma service.
 5. Run `mix ecto.migrate`[^1].
 This task performs database migrations, if there were any.
-6. Restart the Pleroma service.
+6. Start the Pleroma service.

 [^1]: Prefix with `MIX_ENV=prod` to run it using the production config file.